ucr-riple/NullAwayAnnotator/runner/README.md

                                        target project, this command must
                                        include changing directory from
-                                       root to the target project -ccp,--css-config-path <arg>          Path to the CSS Config -ch,--chain                           Injects the complete tree of fixes associated to the fix -d,--dir <arg>                        Directory of the output files
+                                       root to the target project -scp,--scanner-config-path <arg>          Path to the Scanner Config -ch,--chain                           Injects the complete tree of fixes associated to the fix -d,--dir <arg>                        Directory of the output files